VlachosGroup/nextorch/docs/source/user/data.rst

 To convert the unit-scale encodings back to the original variable values, we can do it in two steps: using :code:`unit_to_encode_X` and :code:`encode_to_real_X`.

-A :code:`ParameterSpace` class can also be the input to these functions.
+A :code:`ParameterSpace` object can also be the input to these functions.

 .. autosummary::
     :nosignatures: